Alexander Akimov (general): Early life, World War I, and Russian Civil War

-Akimov was born on 12 March 1895 in the village of Ivitsy, Plavsky Uyezd, Tula Governorate.
+Akimov was born on 12 March 1895 in the village of Ivitsy, Odoyevsky Uyezd, Tula Governorate.
 He was drafted into the Imperial Russian Army in August 1915 during World War I and sent to the 201st Infantry Regiment.
 From October 1916 he fought against Austrian and German troops as a junior commander, and later as a platoon commander with the 36th Siberian Rifle Regiment.
 After transferring to the 218th Infantry Regiment in March 1917, he briefly served as a platoon commander before becoming a junker at the Tiflis Military School between May and August.
 Upon completion of an accelerated course there, Akimov received the rank of praporshchik and was appointed a platoon commander in the 77th Infantry Regiment, stationed in Tula.
 He was later elected chief of the regimental training command.

 Akimov joined the Red Guards in December 1917 and became assistant chief of a food detachment.
 He fought in the suppression of anti-Soviet uprisings in Krapivensky Uyezd, Novosilsky Uyezd, and Bogoroditsky Uyezd.
 In April 1918 he was transferred to the Red Army and became a battalion commander with the 48th Rifle Regiment, which became part of the 16th Rifle Division in October of that year.
 Between April and June 1919 he served as a battalion commander of the Tula Regiment and instructor and company commander of the Tula Governorate Communist Battalion of the Moscow Military District before returning to the 16th Division.
 He fought in battles against the Don Army and from June 1920 was chief of the training detachment of the 47th Rifle Brigade of the division, fighting on the Western Front during the Polish–Soviet War.